 #4.
 Salt + Vacuum

-TIP: Flea eggs hatch every 3 days, so by sprinkling your floors for at least 9 days, vacuuming each 3rd day for 9 days takes you through the complete lifecycle of flea life.
+TIP: Flea eggs on dogs hatch every 3 days.
+So by sprinkling your floors for at least 9 days, vacuuming each 3rd day for 9 days will take you through the complete lifecycle of flea life.

-TIP: In addition to repelling fleas, the Rosemary is an anti-inflammatory, so it can help relieve itching and scratching from fleas.
+TIP: In addition to repelling fleas on dogs, the Rosemary is an anti-inflammatory, so it can help relieve itching and scratching from fleas.
 Rosemary can be used around the house as well as on your dog to help repel fleas.
 Grind up rosemary leaves into a powder.
 Sprinkle in areas your dog sleeps and in areas he frequently plays around the house.